emcrisostomo/latency-simulation/blog-post.md

 This is why:

-- $[60,70]$% feels fine.
+- 60–70% Feels fine.
-- $[70,80]$% feels scary.
+- 70–80% Feels scary.
-- $[80,90]$% feels like a cliff.
+- 80–90% Feels like a cliff.

 Nothing broke. **The math just became visible.**

-A look at the plotted values for $\rho/(1-\rho)$ also gives you an idea of why a common value for the target utilization is around 60% or 70%, right at the "elbow" after the end of the linear zone.
+A look at the plotted values for $\rho/(1-\rho)$ also shows why a common utilization target is 60–70%, right at the elbow after the end of the linear zone.

 ![Queueing factor vs utilization](queueing-factor-vs-utilization.png)

----

-## "But Our p99 Exploded!"
+## "But Our p99 Exploded!”

 Yes.
 Of course it did.

 Kingman's law estimates the *mean*, but queueing does not politely stay in the mean.

-The effects of queueing are:
+Its effects show up first in the tail:

 - Stretching the right tail.
 - Amplifying bursts.
 - Punishing long service times.

-This is why:
+That is why:

 - p99 degrades before p50 looks bad.
 - Tail latency becomes noisy under load.
-- Systems “feel flaky” **long** before averages change.
+- Systems "feel flaky” **long** before averages move.

-The following picture shows the behavior of various percentiles during a utilization sweep from 0.2 to 0.9 for a load with a bimodal service time distribution (rare-slow) where the average service time is $E[S]=10$ ms, with 200,000 requests simulated.
+The following picture shows the behavior of various percentiles during a utilization sweep from 0.2 to 0.9 for a bimodal (rare-slow) service time distribution where $E[S]=10$ ms, with 200,000 requests simulated.
 When $\rho=0.6$:

-- The p50 has barely moved from $E[S]=10$ ms.
+- The p50 barely moves from $E[S]=10$ ms.
-- The p99 has skyrocketed at $140\cdot E[S]$.
+- The p99 skyrockets to $140\cdot E[S]$.

 ![Percentiles with a mixture distribution during a utilization sweep](sweep_mix.png)